President and CEO

-Dr. Joseph Leventhal is Professor of Surgery and Director of Kidney and Pancreas Transplantation at Northwestern University Feinberg School of Medicine.
+Dr. Joseph Leventhal, a Fowler McCormick Professor of Surgery, Director, Kidney Transplant Program and Associate Director, Pancreas Transplant Program at Northwestern University Feinberg School of Medicine.
 He received his M.D. from State University of New York, Downstate Medical Center.
-He completed his surgical training at, and obtained his PhD in Surgical Science from the University of Minnesota in 1996.
-He joined the faculty of Northwestern University in 1998 after completion of a multiorgan transplant fellowship.
+His surgical training was completed at the University of Minnesota where he also received his PhD in Surgical Science in 1996.
+In 1998, he joined the faculty of Northwestern University after completion of a multiorgan transplant fellowship.

 Dr. Leventhal has received 31 Grant Awards for research totaling $5.9 million toward research and preclinical studies and has authored 87 publications in key journals detailing research initiatives in organ transplantation.

-Ann LeFever has over 30 years experience in the development of biological products and has assisted a number of biotechnology companies on strategic business, product development as well as clinical and regulatory affairs.
+Ann LeFever, PhD has over 35 years of experience in the development of biological products and has assisted a number of biotechnology companies on strategic business, product development as well as clinical and regulatory affairs.
 She has also served as a company liaison for clinical trials for pharmaceutical companies and served as a scientific advisor to early stage companies.

-Dr. LeFever is currently the Director of the Mathews Center for Cellular Therapy at Northwestern Memorial Hospital, Chicago, IL.
+Dr. LeFever is the former Director of the Mathews Center for Cellular Therapy at Northwestern Memorial Hospital, in Chicago, IIIL.
 The facility provides clinical grade cellular products as well as other biological and combination products that are manufactured under good manufacturing practices (GMP) and good tissue practices (GTP).

 Dr. LeFever has presented at over 100 invited seminars at both national and international venues and is a widely published author of original research reports.
-She has served on Institutional Review Boards for over twenty years and currently holds an adjunct faculty appointment through the Feinberg School of Medicine, Northwestern University, Chicago, IL.
+She has served on Institutional Review Boards for over 20 years.

-She received a B.A. in Cell Biology from Northwestern University in 1973 and M.S. in Radiobiology and Immunology from the University of Oklahoma Health Sciences Center in 1975.
-Dr. LeFever earned her Ph.D. in Immunology in 1981 from Marquette University with additional post-doctoral studies in experimental stem cell transplantation and preclinical evaluation of biological products.
+She received a B.A. in Cell Biology from Northwestern University in 1973 and M.S. in Radiobiology and Immunology in 1981 from Marquette University with additional post-doctoral studies in experimental stem cell transplantation and preclinical evaluation of biological products.